So you’ve decided to look for a video editor? Fantastic!

 Typically, there are several caps, especially on, the number of videos you can submit simultaneously, the final video length, the size and length of your source footage, the number of revisions included, and turnaround time.
 Let’s take a look at them one by one.

 To start with, many companies offering “unlimited” video editing only let you submit one project at a time.
 You can’t have two videos edited in parallel.

 From the point of view of the company, this makes sense.
 If all subscribers submitted several videos at the same time, their editors would be hopelessly overworked.
-For creators on a timeline, though, this can be a major issue.
+For creators on a tight timeline, though, this can be a major issue.

 👎 Limited Video Length

 Second, many unlimited video editing offers restrict the length of your final video.
 How long your final video gets to be often depends on how much you pay.

 In the example offer below, for instance, your video length is capped at 2 minutes if you pay $597 per month.
 If you want to have videos up to 5 minutes in length, you’ll end up paying $2,397.